m3g/JuliaNotes.jl/docs/src/workflow.md

 ## juliaup

-The [juliaup](https://github.com/JuliaLang/juliaup) tool allows an easy handling of Julia installations and versioning.
-In short, if you are using Linux, install `juliaup` with:
+The [juliaup](https://github.com/JuliaLang/juliaup) tool is an alternative to official download and allows an easy handling of Julia installations, updates and versioning.
+On Windows, `juliaup` is available from Windows Store.
+On Linux or Mac, install `juliaup` with:
 ```bash
 curl -fsSL https://install.julialang.org | sh
 ```